A tea ceremony is a great way to meditate as you relish in the calm and stillness of simply having a hot cup of tea

 Tea is often associated with milk tea and matcha, but tea is so much more than that.
 Tea is an ancient tradition and has been used in meditation, as well as medicinal purposes, to help improve your wellbeing.

-In a traditional tea ceremony, eight to 10 people gather to partake in several bowls of tea.
+In a traditional tea ceremony, guests gather to partake in several bowls of tea.
 On average, a ceremony lasts between one to two hours depending on the number of teas being served.
 A tea ceremony is a silent meditation, as you focus on the tea and yourself.
 As you drink tea, you also meditate and relish in the calm and stillness.
 It’s a great way to take a break from our busy lives and to relax with a hot cup of tea.

 Not only do you share tea, but you also share your insights and reflections.
 After partaking in the tea, you can share what you felt during the ceremony and what insights you gained.
 You’d be surprised by what comes to your mind from just drinking tea.
 Let your mind wander as you drink tea and enjoy the beauty of the mundane.